 Philanthropy – the town raised over a million dollars to provide new furniture and equipment for the new hospital and is now working toward the balance of the funds for the new Cancer and Wellness Centre being constructed, ($1.3 million) and is well on the way.

 Community Living and Respite are constructing their fifth house to enable people with disabilities to live independently.
 Community for the Aged is extending on land given to the group by a local farmer.
 Special fundraising projects are always well supported eg: Good Friday Appeal, Red Shield.

-Echuca, for Anne (and many others) is a great place to retire in Australia.
+Echuca, for Anne (and many others) is a great lifestyle location in Australia.

-Where do you think is a great place to retire in Australia?
+Where do you think is a great lifestyle location in Australia?
 Let us know here

 Jill Weeks is the author of 21 Ways To Retire and co-author of Where To